 How to Make an Herbal Infusion

 What is an Herbal Infusion

 It is important to note that herbal infusions are best made with the delicate aerial parts of plants.
-Aerial parts/components refer to above-ground plant structures, such as stems, leaves, petioles (leafstalks), flowers, fruits, and seeds.
-If the plant compounds being used are very dense, such as bark, roots, twigs, or dried berries, it’s best to make an herbal decoction instead!
+Aerial parts or components are above-ground plant structures, such as stems, leaves, petioles (leaf stalks), flowers, fruits, and seeds.
+Not all above-ground plant structures are aerial parts, but all aerial parts are above ground.

+How to Make an Herbal Infusion